G

 Strip away the noise and the levers are unglamorous: clarity, structure, originality, and specific sourced facts.
 That is most of it.
 The reason this needs saying is that the niche has filled up with precise-sounding citation stats ("answer first and get cited 67% more," "data tables earn 4.1x more citations") that trace back to vendor blog posts with no published method.
 Treat those as marketing, not findings.

 The claims that do hold up are narrower and better sourced.
-The Princeton-led study that defined GEO found that generative-engine optimization methods can lift a page's visibility in AI responses by up to 40%, and that citing sources, adding quotations, and including statistics were among the most effective moves.
-A separate audit of 7,500 ChatGPT citations across 15 sites found that 72.4% of cited posts opened with a direct answer and 52.2% contained original or owned data, with the strongest pages combining both.
+The IIT Delhi and Princeton study that defined GEO (generative engine optimization) found its methods can lift a page's visibility in AI responses by up to 40%, and that citing sources, adding quotations, and including statistics were among the most effective moves.
+A separate audit of 15 sites receiving 7,500 ChatGPT referral sessions found that 72.4% of the cited posts included a direct-answer capsule and 52.2% contained original or owned data, with the strongest pages combining both.
+A May 2026 controlled experiment backs the same split from the lab side: across 252,000 trials spanning six models in a two-document retrieval setup, formatting-only edits barely moved which document got cited; topical relevance, fresh timestamps, and explicit price information did.
 That is the real signal: specificity and evidence, not formatting tricks.

 It is worth knowing what Google itself says does not matter, because it contradicts a lot of popular advice.
 Google's guide to its generative AI features states plainly that you do not need special AI text files or Markdown, you do not need to break content into tiny chunks, you do not need structured data, and you do not need to write in a special way for AI.
 What Google asks for instead is "non-commodity content" with a unique point of view, written clearly for people.
-Everything below is in service of that, at the level of the sentence.
+The structured-data point now has a measured test behind it: in May 2026, Ahrefs tracked 1,885 already-cited pages that added schema markup against 4,000 controls and found no meaningful citation lift on any platform; ChatGPT and Google AI Mode moved within noise, and AI Overviews dipped slightly.

 It helps to separate the popular advice that holds up from the advice that does not: